njlr/apathy/README.md

 It imports a single member `Path` in the `apathy` namespace.

+You can also use the supplied `BUCK` file to import Apathy into your project.
+The target is `apathy`.

 Usage
 =====
 Most of the path manipulators return a reference to the current path, so that